fmmochtar/kp-ta-parser/README.md

 **WARNING: The data contained inside the website mentioned below is used for educational purposes only.**

-These scripts parses KP and TA tables in website "**kp-ta.ce.undip.ac.id**" website.
+These scripts parses KP and TA tables in website "**k p - t a . c e . u n d i p . a c . i d**" website.
 It also writes the data into CSV tables for a better viewing.
 (Best viewed in Google Sheets)

 #### Requirements